 The blood flow is blocked when coronary arteries that supply the heart with blood slowly become thicker and harder from build-ups of fat, cholesterol, or plaque.
 When a clot occurs, or the blood flow is completely restricted, a heart attack occurs causing the heart muscle supplied by that blocked artery begins to die.
 Damage to the heart increases the longer the artery stays blocked.

-Good to Read: Self-Care the Right Way: Stress Free There are some major risk factors of heart attacks that just can’t be changed.
+Good to Read: Do self-care the right way with these easy tips.
+There are some major risk factors of heart attacks that just can’t be changed.
 For example, aging.
 The majority of people who die of coronary heart disease are 65 or older.

-Men are also at a greater risk for heart attacks and have higher rates of experiencing them earlier in life.
-This makes having the knowledge about the signs of heart attack very important for everyone!
+Men are also at a greater risk of heart attacks and have higher rates of experiencing them earlier in life.
+This makes having knowledge about the signs of a heart attack very important for everyone!
 There are also, major risk factors that can be controlled or modified.
 Prime examples of this are smokers.

 you should specifically be on the lookout for!